mirswamp/swamp-scarf-io/perlJSON/README-HASHTOJSON.md

 ```

 #### METRICDATA
-MetricData contains information on one Metric from the SCARF file.
+MetricData contains information on one Metric from the JSON-SCARF file.
 All items listed as required should always be present in the data structure.
-Other items listed as are not required, but can be written to SCARF.
+Other items listed as are not required, but can be written to JSON-SCARF.
 ```
 {
     Value => VALUE,              # REQUIRED